 Students also like to read: Help with Accounting Assignment

-Balance score cards have four perspective of analysis.
+Balance scorecards have four perspectives of analysis.

 Learning & growth perspectives

-- It integrates non-financial and financial goals & performance measures in single system that is not considered by traditional controlling methods.
+- It integrates non-financial and financial goals & performance measures in a single system that is not considered by traditional controlling methods.

 Related Sample: Importance of Accounting in the Organisation